weras2/BatchLabelMap/README.md

              -> Volume Files
     ```

      Here one would select the folder John Doe.
-In the case that patient set is selected:
+In the case that **Patient Set Checkbox** is selected:

      ```
      Patient Set -> John Doe    -> MRI Scan Folder